Maximum Mediums: Communicating with the Dead in Lily Dale, NY

 My medium was striking out.
 Oh sure, she had gotten June.
 Sitting in a white wicker chair in the sunroom at the back of her Victorian home on a flower-lined street in Lily Dale, she had gotten June, my mother’s lifelong friend who had passed away recently.
 But that wasn’t too difficult.
 My mother had just been in for a reading before me.
 Obviously, June had been discussed.
 So now June was saying hello to me from the other side.
 Okay.

 But then my medium started striking out.
-She saw a man with a badge, like a policeman or firefighter.
+She saw a man with a badge, a policeman or firefighter.
 No badge.
 I don’t know any such person.
 And a man with a pipe.
 Nope.
-Couldn’t tell you who that is.
+No pipe.

 She closed her eyes again and came back with the name Jane or January.
 The name Jane means nothing to me when it comes to the deceased.
 Maybe something significant is coming in the month of January, she suggested.
 A birthday, an anniversary.
 Sorry.

 She had a whole list of names.
 Ed and Frank and John and Elizabeth and Evelyn, all of them meaningless to me.
 It occurred to me that John and Elizabeth and January are the names of the actors on Madmen, which I’ve been watching lately.
-But why the actors on Madmen would be communicating to me through a spirit medium is a complete mystery to me.
+But why the actors on Madmen would be communicating to me through a spirit medium is beyond me.

 Then she said, “I’ve got an Anna, or Ann.
 Then also Maria.
 Maybe Anna Maria.
 Do you know somebody named Anna Maria?
 It could be someone among the living.”